-- (k) This act may be cited as "The Campus Self Defense Act". - 112 (I) The provisions of this section apply on or after July 1, 2021.
+- 103 code. - 104 (j) This section may be cited as "The Campus Self Defense Act". - 105 (k) The provisions of this section apply on or after July 1, 2024.

-NOTE: The purpose of this bill is to eliminate the authority of the Higher Education Policy Commission, the Council for Community and Technical College Education and the institutional boards of governors to restrict or regulate the carrying of concealed pistols or revolvers in certain circumstances or areas of an institution of higher education.
+NOTE: The purpose of this bill is to permit the carrying of a concealed pistol or revolver by a person who holds a current license to carry a concealed deadly weapon; authorizing regulation or restriction on the carrying of concealed pistols or revolvers in certain circumstances or areas of an institution of higher education; eliminating authority of the Higher Education Policy Commission, the Council for Community and Technical College Education and the institutional boards of governors to restrict or regulate the carrying of concealed pistols or revolvers in certain circumstances or areas of an institution of higher education.

-Strike-throughs indicate language that would be stricken from a heading or the present law and underscoring indicates new language that would be added.
+Strike-throughs indicate language that would be stricken from a heading or the present law, and underscoring indicates new language that would be added.